 In the case that during the bid evaluation there is a deviation of more than 20 per cent between the price of the best bidder and that of the second-best bidder in terms of price, the contracting authority shall provide price clarification.
+This clarification concerns not only arithmetical ambiguities, but also all price-relevant aspects of the offer.
 The bidder shall be obliged to prove accordingly: